Produced by Marilyn Smith – The # 1 midwife

 You may be overwhelmed by the degree of discomfort after giving birth, and may be frustrated by your desire to interact with your new baby while at the same time being limited by pain, discomfort, and exhaustion.

-Other important things health care providers can do for postpartum you include:
+Other important things health care providers will do for you postpartum include:

 - Evaluate pulse, respiratory rate, and blood pressure regularly like every four hours.